mmuratarat/mmuratarat.github.io/_pages/faq.md

 59. What is the difference between L1/L2 regularization?
 60. Why is dimension reduction important?
 61. Why would you want to avoid dimensionality reduction techniques to transform your data before training?
+62. If you have large number of predictors how would you handle them?
 59. How do you deal with missing value in a data set?
 60. How do you deal with high cardinality?